Bentley Park

 Population growth drivers in Bentley Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Bentley Park's population is around 9,247 as of Aug 2025.
-This reflects an increase of 887 people since the 2021 Census, which reported a population of 8,360 people.
-The change is inferred from the estimated resident population of 9,142 from the ABS as of June 2024 and an additional 198 validated new addresses since the Census date.
-Bentley Park's population density is 1,348 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The area's growth rate of 10.6% since the 2021 census exceeded both the SA3 area (7.2%) and the SA4 region, making it a growth leader in the region.
-Natural growth contributed approximately 44.1% of overall population gains during recent periods.
+Bentley Park's population was 9,301 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 941 people, marking a 11.3% rise since the 2021 Census which reported a population of 8,360.
+The change is inferred from the estimated resident population of 9,142 in June 2024 and an additional 216 validated new addresses since the Census date.
+This results in a density ratio of 1,355 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Bentley Park's growth of 11.3% since the 2021 census surpassed the SA4 region's 7.8%, and the SA3 area, indicating it as a growth leader in the region.
+Natural growth contributed approximately 44.1% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population dynamics project an above median growth for Australia's non-metropolitan areas, with Bentley Park expected to increase by 1,852 persons to 2041 based on latest numbers, resulting in a total increase of 18.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population dynamics anticipate an above median growth of Australia's non-metropolitan areas, with Bentley Park expected to increase by 1,852 persons to 2041 based on the latest population numbers, indicating an overall increase of 18.2% over the 17-year period.

 Frequently Asked Questions - Population